 Applying to Erb

 There is not a specific application to the Erb Institute.
-Interested candidates must apply separately to both the Ross School of Business and the School of Natural Resources and Environment (SNRE).
+Interested candidates must apply separately to both the Ross School of Business and the School for Environment and Sustainability (SEAS).

 Applicants should indicate on both applications their interest in and intention of joining the Erb Institute.